NathanPruyne/melodiphone/README.md

 Max patch for polling Arduino, processing sensor data out, and playing data.
 Current configuration is for timbre transfer using DDSP and playing drum samples (`kick.wav` and `snare.wav` included).

+Also includes a method for filtering valve clicks and other rattling noises from the output of the microphone by detecting if a pitch is consistently held through multiple samples and only outputting to the processing if so.
+The amount of samples can be customized based on sensitivity and the type of lavalier microphone used.

 * **hardsynth/**

 Hard synthesizer patch for [DDSP-VST](https://magenta.tensorflow.org/ddsp-vst) that works nicely with the melodiphone.